Professional Opportunities Development Funding

 POD Funding GuidelinesClick or enter to reveal information below

-All applicants are responsible for reading all the information on this website before applying, and will be held to the standards elucidated.
+All applicants are responsible for reading all the information on this website before applying.
+Please see the evaluation rubric posted above.
 Please use the GPSC Club and POD Funding Flow Chart if you are confused about which type of funding to apply for.

 - There is a maximum award of $1,000 allowed for any given event or project.

 - At least three UA graduate and/or professional students (in good academic standing) must be directly involved in the event for which funding is sought.

 - A graduate and/or professional student can only be directly involved in one successfully funded POD project or event per fiscal year.
 Directly involved is defined as being listed on a previously funded application.